swetank13/learning_python/README.md

 # learning_python
-All Python concept required in Data Engineering and Data Science
+All Python concepts required in Data Engineering and Data Science